Composing XML output for an action in a flow

 Select XML as a target format

 To define the XML output, you import an XML Schema Definition (XSD) file that defines an XML document structure to base your output on.
-The string field's format is converted to XML after the file is imported, and the XML elements in the imported file are exposed as nested fields that conform to the structure and data types that are defined in the file.
+The format of the string field is converted to XML after the file is imported.
+The XML elements in the imported file are shown as nested fields that conform to the structure and data types that are defined in the file.
 After you map these fields to data from previous modes, XML output is constructed "in memory" and gets written to the target application when you run the flow.
 Possible use cases for the XML compose function might be to create XML files in file management applications or in CRM applications that support the creation of attachments.

 Guidelines and restrictions for the XSD import